 -

-On the other hand, Surfshark VPN is the perfect fit if you require a VPN that offers an ad-free browsing experience while providing extra privacy and security through features such as a double VPN and strong AES-256-GCM encryption.
+Surfshark is the perfect fit if you require a VPN provider with extra privacy and security through features like double VPN servers, an ad and tracker blocker, and strong AES-256-GCM encryption, all at an affordable price.

 - Surfshark: Best for private and secure browsing